suncoast-devs/handbook/lessons/react-intro/lecture.md

 # What is JSX?

 JSX is an extension of JavaScript that allows us to use an HTML-like syntax in our JavaScript code that will be turned into DOM at run-time.
-By using JSX we can dynamically generate content and use a [UI as state](https://handbook.suncoast.io/lessons/js-ui-as-state) style.
+By using JSX, we can dynamically generate content and use a [UI as state](https://handbook.suncoast.io/lessons/js-ui-as-state) style.

 ---